“In the world of infinite choice, context – not content – is king” – Chris Anderson

 Context and Competence

 The objective of any learning program is to facilitate knowledge gain to increase competence.
-Competence is not only a matter of learning a specific piece of information, but also understanding how to apply it using critical, creative, and practical thinking.
+And so, competence is not only a matter of learning a specific piece of information, but also understanding how to apply it using critical, creative, and practical thinking.
 This approach helps the learner draw meaning from the content provided to them to make sense of its application.

 Organizations across the world are under the pressure to train their employees better and faster.
 And even with a plethora of eLearning technologies at their disposal, they are unable to achieve this as they are often missing the context of intended use.

 We are in the age of personalization.
 And so, calling it hyper-personalization won’t be wrong either. eLearning has taken personalization seriously.
 Tailoring the eLearning experience to suit an individual’s habits or preferences is gradually becoming the norm.
 Users want to consume information in bite-sized pieces—check.
 Users want to use mobile for learning—check again.
 They want a better interface to interact with—well, sure.
 Users want gaming elements for assessment—done again!

 Personalization makes eLearning more interactive and engaging no doubt.
 But how can it make it more effective?
 That can be achieved with contextualization—by taking into account job roles, the departments, organizational goals, the tasks being currently performed etc. As a result, context helps in aligning the learning goals with the expected learning outcomes by making the course relevant to the user.

 Context Changes the Perception of Training